rita-barbosa/LAPR4-2324/docs/sb_us_1009/readme.md

 The primary goal of this functionality is to choose a requirement specification from among those uploaded for a Job Opening.

-Concerning the Job Opening, clarification is required regarding the client's preferred approach.
-Currently, our understanding is that upon request, the Customer Manager will input the Job Reference of the Job Opening to proceed with the selection of the requirement specification.
+The Customer Manager will choose the requirement specification for the Job Opening they're registering from [US_1002](../sb_us_1002).
+This approach is deemed the most reliable as every Job Opening must have a respective Requirement Specification.

 Given that the name of the requirement specification acts as its identifier, this information should be displayed along with a description to offer clarity for each.

-Subsequently, the Customer Manager should select the most appropriate requirement specification based on the provided information.
+Subsequently, the Customer Manager should select the most appropriate requirement specification based on the provided information by the customer.

 **Domain Model:**